Dranelmek/ffdlp/readme.md

 ## Installation

-The executables are currently not hosted for download. to obtain them download one of the two zip files (with or without ytdlp & ffmpeg included) in the "executables" folder and unpack them, or clone the repository and run:
+The executables are currently not hosted for download.
+To obtain them download one of the two zip files (with or without ytdlp & ffmpeg included) in the "executables" folder and unpack them, or clone the repository and run:

 ```bash
 pip install pyinstaller